Jackson metropolitan area, Mississippi

-The Jackson metropolitan statistical area is a metropolitan statistical area (MSA) in the central region of the U.S. state of Mississippi that covers eight counties: Copiah, Hinds, Holmes, Madison, Rankin, Simpson, Yazoo and Scott.
-As of the 2010 census, the Jackson MSA had a population of 586,320.
-According to 2019 estimates, the population has slightly increased to 594,806.
+The Jackson metropolitan area, officially the Jackson, MS Metropolitan Statistical Area, is a metropolitan statistical area (MSA) in the central region of the U.S. state of Mississippi that covers eight counties: Copiah, Hinds, Holmes, Madison, Rankin, Simpson, Yazoo and Scott.
+As of the 2020 census, the Jackson MSA had a population of 619,968.
+According to 2025 estimates, the population has slightly decreased to 609,847.
 Jackson is the principal city of the MSA.